tniraj7/StretchyHeader/README.md

 # StretchyHeader

-## A stretchy header effect made using SwiftUI which is very popular in many apps nowadays.
+## A stretchy header effect made using SwiftUI.

 ### Preview